Muscular Dystrophy

 919-668-7600

-Duke’s muscular dystrophy experts provide personalized treatment options to people with muscular dystrophy.
-We help you maintain muscle strength and preserve mobility for as long as possible.
+Duke experts provide personalized treatment options to people with muscular dystrophy.
+As a Muscular Dystrophy Association-designated Care Center, we help you maintain muscle strength and preserve mobility for as long as possible.
 Our comprehensive care services, combined with ongoing support, education, and counseling, allows us to help you and your family cope with the life-changing effects of muscular dystrophy.

 Find a Muscular Dystrophy Doctor